eddie3k/DHCP-Lease-Stress-Test/README.md

 Ensure you have the necessary permissions and authorization to perform network testing in your environment.
 Network Impact:

+**WSL2**

+The script doesn't seem to work as intended in WSL2 as of now.
+Use a baremetal install of Linux instead or try with a full VM (Virtualbox, etc.)

 **Caution!**
 Requesting a large number of DHCP leases can impact network resources.
 Perform tests during maintenance windows or in isolated environments if possible.